tinnamchoi/resumes/src/resume.typ

   technologies: "C++, CMake, Data Structures",
   project_link: "tinnamchoi.github.io/projects/hcc",
 )
-- Created for the CS Club committee to verify the results of the `hcvote` Python library
+- Created for the Computer Science Club committee to automate the vote-counting component of our election process
-- After discovering multiple mistakes in the original library, I decided to release this as a better alternative

 = Volunteering

+#experience(
+  company: "IKOM",
+  role: "Organizer (Cooperations / Kooperationen)",
+  location: "Munich, Germany",
+  technologies: "Communication, Microsoft Teams",
+  from: "2024 Nov",
+  to: "Present",
+)
+- The largest student career fair in Munich with partners such as IMC Trading, think-cell, JetBrains, MathWorks, Amadeus, and more

 #experience(
   company: "Adelaide Rover Team",